chrisdhalstead/horizon-security-server-management/README.md

 **Troubleshooting:**

+If the script hangs after entering credentials, you are most likely running PowerShell 7.x, this script has a problem with 7.x and works best with PowerShell 5.x.

 You can verify the password was set properly by [connecting to the ADAM database](https://kb.vmware.com/s/article/2012377) on the server you set the password on.

  ![ssppw](https://github.com/chrisdhalstead/horizon-security-server-management/blob/master/Images/ADAM2.png)